WHAT IS NFPA 70E?

 NFPA 70e governs employees who work on or near exposed energized electrical conductors or circuit parts.
 This includes electrical maintenance personnel, operators, troubleshooters, electricians, linemen, engineers, supervisors, site safety personnel or anyone exposed to energized equipment of 50 volts or more.

-The goal of the standard is to keep electrical workers free from the hazards of shock, electrocution, arc flash and arc blast.
+The goal of the standard is to keep electrical workers free from the hazards of shock, electrocution, arc flash and arc blast through a hierarchy of risk controls.
 In support of this goal, NFPA 70e, and the NEC require or recommend facilities provide:

 OSHA adopted regulations on safe electrical work practices based on NFPA 70E, and is proposing a revised standard that conforms to the most recent editions of the standard.
 Given that the NEC (National Electrical Code) and OSHA have both started referring to it in their documents, citations are now being written based on the electrical safety standard.